 We are taking advantage of the Securities and Exchange Commission (the "SEC") rules that allow companies to furnish proxy materials to their stockholders through the Internet.
 This Proxy Statement and our 2023 Annual Report on Form 10-K are available at http://proxyvote.com.
 We believe these rules allow us to provide you with the information you need while lowering the costs of delivery and reducing the environmental impact of the Annual Meeting.
 On or about April 1, 2024, we mailed to stockholders as of the record date a Notice of Internet Availability of Proxy Materials (the "Notice").
 If you received a Notice by mail, you will not receive a printed copy of the proxy materials unless you specifically request one.
 Instead, the Notice instructs you on how to access and review all the important information contained in this Proxy Statement and in our 2023 Annual Report on Form 10-K (which we posted on the Internet on the same date), as well as how to submit your proxy over the Internet.
-If you received the Notice and would still like to receive a printed copy of our proxy materials, you may request a printed copy of the proxy materials by following the instructions on the Notice.
+If you received the Notice and would still like to receive a printed copy of our proxy materials, you may request a printed copy of the proxy materials, you may request a printed copy of the proxy materials, you may request a printed copy of the proxy materials by following the instructions on the Notice.
 We will also provide, without charge, a copy of the 2023 Annual Report on Form 10-K, including the financial statements and the financial statement schedules, to any stockholder who submits a written request to us at our principal executive offices at FormFactor, Inc., Attn: Corporate Secretary, 7005 Southfront Road, Livermore, CA 94551.